Call Us

 Limit social media screen time

 Excessive social media use can impact on mental health negatively if you don’t take some steps to limit this.
-It is also important to think about how much screen time you are exposed to, due to the impact on sleep, which we know also affects mental health.
-It’s true of both you and your children.
+It's also important to think about how much screen time you're exposed to, due to the impact this can have on sleep, which we know also affects mental health.
+This is true for both you and your children.

 Switching off now and then helps to limit our exposure to the downside of social media.
 Consider a window each week where you put your phone in a drawer.